 The EZ2C is meant to help zero in your optic sights.
 You can buy this style of target fairly cheap and still benefit from it.
-EZ2C use a bright green center for their targets so there’s contrast between your sights and sight picture.
+EZ2C uses a bright green center for their targets, so there’s a contrast between your sights and sight picture.

 Cheap Shooting Targets

 If you’re looking for a cheap day at the range, a great place to start is with your targets.
 If you need more range time but can’t swing the bill for targets—because you spent all your money on beer and bullets—then there are a few cheap alternatives to those more expensive targets.

 Paper targets tend to be some of the cheaper targets on the market.
 Not to mention, the quality and quantity of paper targets you can purchase vary extensively.
 There are paper targets that let you know when you hit the target, such as splatter targets.
 There are paper targets for zeroing, such as the grid overlay targets.
 There are paper targets used for games and targets simply used to help improve your precision.
 They even make weatherproof targets—so you can practice for the zombie apocalypse during the next hurricane.
 We don’t advise this.

 Simply buying paper targets vs. a steel target can save you a lot of money short term.
 If you need something for right then, paper targets are great.
 You don’t have to worry about your round ricocheting off the steel target—though knowing what’s behind your backdrop is still a huge deal.
 Paper targets can also be a great option for your cheap day at the range because it’s easier to purchase paper targets in bulk.

 If you’re looking for a cheap target option, buying your favorites in bulk can help alleviate some of the cost.
 Here’s a list of some well-known targets, which you can buy in bulk.